phatt-23/POS-Obsidian/POS/OSI RM 1-3/Open System Interconnection Reference Model.md

 			- fragment and reassembly (of long messages)
 			- mapping of sessions to lower layers (1:1, 1:n, n:1)

-## Physical Layer
-- takes care of physical bit stream transfer between neighboring systems
-	- point-to-point or multi-point connections
-	- full-duplex or half-duplex modes of operation
-- defines interaction of a single device with the physical medium
-	- physical and electrical parameters of the medium interface
-	- exact specifications about how are data represented on the medium
-		- signal levels, data encoding, data modulation
-- can include media access control (MAC, typically on layer 2)
-- services to the upper layer:
-	- transmission of raw bit streams
-	- physical connection establishment and termination
-- examples: RS232, Ethernet 10Base-T, Ethernet 100Base-TX

 ## Data Link Layer
 - provides one or more logical connections for network layer entities on neighboring systems